kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 fine grained topology constraints.

 We will measure the exact impact using performance benchmarks and scalability tests and update the section based on the results.
-The complexity of scheudling of a single worklaod is O(#pods * #nodes), which is comparable to the algorithm not using topology constraints, so the benchmarks are primarily to validate the potential inefficiencies of the implementation.
+The complexity of scheuduling of a single worklaod is O(#pods * #nodes), which is comparable to the algorithm not using topology constraints, so the benchmarks are primarily to validate the potential inefficiencies of the implementation.